Excelsior-Technologies-Community/PHP_Laravel12_Create_Custom_Route_File/README.md

 Laravel defaults:

-routes/web.php → for web routes
+routes/web.php → Web routes

-routes/api.php → for API routes
+routes/api.php → API routes

 But sometimes, for clean separation, you may want: